algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 #### Deleting GitLab-hosted algorithms

-If you wish to delete an algorithm that hosts its source code in GitLab, have no fear: the repository will be left unharmed.
+If you wish to delete an algorithm that hosts its source code on GitLab, have no fear—the repository will be left unharmed.
 If you do wish to destroy your algorithm's source code, you can follow [these instructions](https://docs.gitlab.com/ee/user/project/settings/#delete-a-project).

 #### Managing your GitLab authorization